 Our video-conferencing platform allows for more than one location and person to join in the session.
 You are provided with a secure encrypted link and a password.
 Both of you can click on the link to access the session.

-Clinical Psychologists who provide online counselling
+Clinical Psychology Team who offer online counselling

-Clinical Neuropsychologists who offer online therapy
+Clinical Neuropsychology Team who offer online therapy

 How to prepare for an online psychology consultation

 We recommend a few things to help your session be more beneficial for you.